-To operate rotation schemes the susceptibility status of the local mosquito population should be known before commencing and then monitored annually to pick up any changes or trends.
+To operate rotation schemes the susceptibility status of the local mosquito population should be known before commencing and then monitored using either WHO test kits or CDC bottle bioassays annually to pick up any changes or trends.
 The insecticides used should not be ones to which resistance or cross resistance already exists, although they may be re-introduced after several years when levels of susceptibility to them increase.
+However it should be noted that susceptibility levels never return to complete susceptibility again and the selection process will reoccur more rapidly.

 Most insecticides should be used on a minimum of a three year rotation.
 Consideration should also be given to integrating larviciding with different actives such as IGR's or biologicals which have totally different modes of actions to the chemical adulticides.
+It should be noted that this trial relates to IRS strategy and for mosquito bednets (LLINs) it would be different.